 William Blake's Sexual Path to Spiritual Vision provides a large amount of background data provided on the subject of 18th and 19th century esoterica.
-This is important to provide a solid base for the understanding of William Blake and his works.

 A servitor is generally considered to be a part of the personality of the magician that has been severed from themselves.